 Here’s a generalized heuristic for practicing engineering:

 - Work/Experiment/Plan — Now plan for quick and efficient resolution.
 What is the minimum hardware/code and associated sensitivities to answer the hypothesis?
 If it’s complex you need a plan to follow.
-When you’ve got enough practice planning you’ll have non-arbitrary metrics for one you’ve reached completion.
+When you’ve got enough practice planning you’ll have non-arbitrary metrics for once you’ve reached completion.
 Start with procedures, work through agile project planning, then follow your plans through to completion, and most importantly reflect on what worked well and what didn’t in the plan.
 It should be obvious that detailed diagrams that others can follow are essential at this phase.
 HOW TO PRACTICE: Break down what will be done into a series of enumerated steps.
 In thermodynamics, you’d have the energy, entropy and mass balances derived and be ready to apply a fluid model, implement in an equation solver, solve, and parametrically vary the solution to observe trends and optimums.
 The specific fluid model and software you implement it in are irrelevant, just pick one that works in many ways.
 With experiments, this is where you have many detailed Plumbing and Instrumentation Diagrams (P&ID).
 Uncertainty analysis to numerically determine confidence is also important.

 These key components of the story arc of an engineering achievement can be practiced individually, or together.
-Much like practicing for a flute performance, or skydive, they must be iterated until optimal and obviously correct, in many ways.
+Much like practicing for a flute performance, climb, or skydive, they must be iterated until optimal and obviously correct, in many ways.
 Chunk each of these ‘chunks’ of the problem solving process into smaller chunks that you can repeat, repeat, and repeat.
 Practice them faster than feasible.
 Practice them painfully slow.
 Remove everything that isn’t relevant, credible, or efficient.
 Jumble the order.
 Do it out of your comfort zone.
-Remap and restructure the content for yourself.
+Remap, recolor, recode, and restructure the content for yourself.
 Play with an interview, reading, hypothesizing, hardware hacking, and pitching.
 It will take practice.

 So if you want to get good at engineering, take a look at your daily schedule.
 You are probably already doing most of these things, just not realizing that it’s rigorous practice of these things that are making you good.
 How are you using elements and games of these steps during your warmup?
 If you’re not, your fiercest competitors likely are.